-Failure to submit returns and make payments or notify the relevant tax authority of a significant change in supply chain (e.g. warehouse) on time can result in penalties being imposed in each Member State where VAT is due or even expulsion from the scheme.
+Failure to submit returns and make payments or notify the relevant tax authority of a significant change in supply chain (e.g. warehouse) on time can result in penalties.
+These can be imposed in each Member State where VAT is due or even expulsion from the scheme.
 Consequently, the penalisation of a single late return in multiple countries creates significant exposure to penalties.

-Repeated noncompliance can result in exclusion from the OSS schemes.
+Repeated noncompliance can lead to exclusion from the OSS schemes.
 The taxpayer then needs to register for VAT in all Member States where it has a VAT liability.

 If expelled from the scheme, the two-year exclusion period could have significant commercial consequences as compliance costs are likely to increase and new VAT numbers will be required urgently.

-Exclusion from IOSS will require the business to change its commercial arrangements with its customers which could have a significant impact on sales or increase compliance costs
+Exclusion from IOSS may require the business to change its commercial arrangements with its customers which could have a significant impact on sales or increase compliance costs.

 Implementing the changes required to comply with the EU e-Commerce VAT Package into your ERP system could take significant time and resources.
 Sovos can help ease the tax burden and help you prepare for and understand the right solution for your business.